Skip to main content

 OAuth 2.0 Workflow

-OAuth 2.0 uses a redirect-based authorisation flow that allows users to grant your application access to their Pleo data without sharing credentials.
-At a high level, OAuth 2.0 works as follow:
+OAuth 2.0 uses a redirect-based authorisation flow that allows users to grant your integration access to their Pleo data without sharing credentials.
+At a high level, OAuth 2.0 works as follows:

 1. Resource Owner + Client